 How Do I Determine My HVAC System’s Airflow Direction?

-I can’t tell you how many times I’ve encountered a filter in backwards when servicing my customers equipment.
-Because, it actually is difficult for the lay person to determine the correct direction of the air flow in a furnace or HVAC system.
-It’s a fact that even I, yes me, with over 40 years of experience, has had to stand back and do a little study before understanding a systems air flow direction.
+Because it is difficult for the layperson to determine the correct direction of the airflow in a furnace or HVAC system, it’s a fact that even I, yes me, with over 40 years of experience, have had to stand back and do a little study before understanding a system’s airflow direction.

 Every furnace has an air inlet and an air outlet.
-The inlet is referred as the return air and the outlet is the supply air or conditioned air into the home.
-The direction of the air flow is from the return air to the supply side.
-Remove the doors of the furnace.
-The direction of the airflow is from the blower section to the burner or elements.
+The inlet is referred to as the return air, and the outlet is the supply air or conditioned air into the home.
+The airflow direction is from the return air to the supply side.

 Typical Down Flow Installation In A Garage

-If you are so inclined to remove the doors on your furnace then you can make this image a comparison to your particular installation.
-The blower has to blow into the electric strip heaters which are in the control section.
+The blower has to blow into the electric strip heaters, which are in the control section.
 So your air flow would be in that direction.
 Electric furnaces are multidirectional.
 They can be installed in an up, down, or horizontal position.

 What’s The Airflow Direction On An Up Flow Gas Furnace?

-Using the information from the content of this article, you should be able to tell which direction the air flows through this furnace, further enabling you to know which direction that silly arrow on your air filer is supposed to point.
+Using the information from the content of this article, you should be able to tell which direction the air flows through this furnace, further enabling you to know which direction that silly arrow on your air filter is supposed to point.

 Notice in the image below the Honeywell air filter.
 It’s to the left of the bottom of the furnace.
-If you recognize that the air flow is from the filter to the furnace then you’ve nailed it.
+If you recognize that the airflow is from the filter to the furnace, then you’ve nailed it.
 The bottom compartment or door on the furnace is the blower or fan compartment.
 The air from the blower goes through the burners on the top of the furnace.

 Horizontal Furnace Airflow Direction

-Airflow is left to right and your filter arrow points to the right
+Airflow is left to right, and your filter arrow points to the right

 Airflow Direction For A Ceiling Or Wall Return Grille